McTavishLab/phycorder_example/README.md

 Update an existing alignment using a phylogeny from OpenTree:

 Install physcraper.
 Use Cleanup branch.

+If you want to insatll it in a virtaul environment:

+  virtualenv -p python3 venv-physcraper source venv-physcraper/bin/activate

-Install with:
+Install physcraper with:

    pip install -r requirements.txt
    pip install -e . #from the physcraper directory